SynestiaOS/SynestiaOS/SourceCode/Modules/README.md

-# This folder is for libs code.
+# This folder is for kernel modules.